-- Protecting those we come in contact with against physical and emotional harm, including all forms of physical and mental violence, injury or abuse (including sexual abuse), neglect or negligent treatment, maltreatment or exploitation. - Ensuring checks are made when recruiting staff, subcontractors and consultants. - Sharing information and training about policies and good practice with all who work for us. - Sharing information and reporting about any concerns or issues with relevant agencies. - Providing a safe supportive culture so that staff, consultants and partners are able to raise issues and concerns related to safeguarding appropriately. - Leadership are committed to taking potential safeguarding issues seriously and in ensuring that appropriate steps are taken in a transparent and accountable way.
+- Protecting those we come in contact with against physical and emotional harm, including all forms of physical and mental violence, injury or abuse (including sexual abuse), neglect or negligent treatment, maltreatment or exploitation. - Ensuring checks are made when recruiting employees and Suppliers. - Sharing information and training about policies and good practice with all who work for us. - Sharing information and reporting about any concerns or issues with relevant agencies. - Providing a safe supportive culture so that employees and Suppliers are able to raise issues and concerns related to safeguarding appropriately. - Leadership are committed to taking potential safeguarding issues seriously and in ensuring that appropriate steps are taken in a transparent and accountable way.